Universalist Unitarian Church of Riverside - 3525 Mission Inn Blvd, Riverside,

 Speaker: Alec Peck

 We generally think of our personal choices as be either aesthetic or moral choices: Do I wear blue or green today?
 Do I donate my dollar to the children’s hospital or the homeless shelter?
-We think of the appeals to what is “good” morally and … read more.
+We think of the appeals to what is “good” … read more.

 Where did we all come from?
 What does it mean to be human, and what is the human place in the universe?
 How does our perception of The Divine impact the practical life of people in our society?
 What’s up with all the snakes?
 These … read more.